polterguy/polterguy.github.io/endpoints/index.md

 The endpoint can be invoked by _any_ user but requires the user to be authenticated towards the backend and transmit his JWT token in the `Authorization` HTTP header as a _"Bearer"_ token.

-This endpoints is intended for you to consume from your own code.
+This endpoint is intended for you to consume from your own code.

 ## SQL related endpoints

-These endpoints allows you to retrieve meta data about your databases, and/or connection strings, in addition to execute SQL towards a specific database, etc. These endpoints are the foundation for the _"SQL"_ menu item in the Magic dashboard.
+These endpoints allow you to retrieve meta data about your databases, and/or connection strings, in addition to execute SQL towards a specific database, etc. These endpoints are the foundation for the _"SQL"_ menu item in the Magic dashboard.

 ### GET magic/system/sql/connection-strings

-This endpoint returns all database connection strings existing in the backend, being of type **[databaseType]**, where the type can be one of 'mysql', 'mssql' or 'pgsql'.
+This endpoint returns all database connection strings existing in the backend, being of type **[databaseType]**, where the type can be one of 'mysql', 'mssql', 'pgsql' or 'sqlite'.
 The endpoint can only be invoked by a root user.

 This endpoint is not intended for you to consume in your own code.